DiegoNHMeraM/ClientServer_OpenSeesPy/README.md

 ### Simulation

 Below is an image of the implementation in simulink.
-This image corresponds to the file OpenSeesPy_Raspberry.
+This image corresponds to the file `OpenSeesPy_Raspberry`.
 Although it is appreciated that the interconnections between the actors are simple, within these subsystems we worked with Goto and From blocks to send and receive signals.
 In this way, Simulink is seen to be cleaner, without so much connection by arrows.

 A short description of each subsystem can be seen next here: